johansatge/sienna/readme.md

 ![screenshot-02](screenshot-02.png)

-_The theme works better with the [zz File Icons](https://packagecontrol.io/packages/zz File Icons) package:_
+_The theme works better with the [A File Icon](https://packagecontrol.io/packages/A%20File%20Icon) package:_

 ![screenshot-03](screenshot-03.png)